source-foundry/Hack-windows-installer/FontInstallationIssues.md

 *HackWindowsInstaller* will ensure that the files and the registration data are exactly as desired and reinstall the font if this is not the case.

+## The regular variant of a font can be registered as "Regular"

+When installing a font using the *Fonts* applet from Control Panel it sometimes registers this variant as “Regular” although Windows does not expect “Regular” to be used.
+This can lead to a situation where two font files are registered for the “Regular” variant and causing display issues.

+*HackWindowsInstaller* will delete any found registry entry for “Hack Regular”.

 ## A font subsitute could be defined

 It is possible using the registry location *HKLM\SOFTWARE\Microsoft\Windows NT\CurrentVersion\FontSubstitutes* to define an "alias" for a font that is mapped to a different font.
 For example, it is possible to define that Windows will use "Arial" when the font "Hack (Italic)" is requested.
 This can cause all sort of display problems.